Memory Commands

 # Complete a goal

-kernle -a claire goal "Master Kubernetes" --priority high
+kernle -s my-project goal "Master Kubernetes" --priority high

-kernle -a claire goal "Improve test coverage" --priority medium
+kernle -s my-project goal "Improve test coverage" --priority medium

 drive